List of EastEnders characters introduced in 2018: Hunter Owen

-After Steve's death in a car explosion, Mel is arrested when she is implicated in Steve's drug smuggling; however, Steve's nemesis Phil Mitchell (Steve McFadden) agrees to bail her when he finds out she is pregnant.
+Following Steve's death in a car explosion, Mel is arrested when she is implicated in Steve's drug smuggling; however, Steve's nemesis Phil Mitchell (Steve McFadden) agrees to bail her when he finds out she is pregnant.
 Mel later moves to Portugal before giving birth to Hunter.
 15 years later, in January 2018, Mel returns to Walford to track down money stolen from her sister-in-law Ciara Maguire (Denise McCormack) and Ciara is keeping Hunter away from Mel until the money is recovered.
 When Ciara finds out Phil's wife Sharon Mitchell (Letitia Dean) took the money, Mel hands over the money to Ciara and Mel is reunited with Hunter, but when the money is not all recovered, Hunter is told the truth about Steve and his death: he died in a car explosion, not a heart attack, and killed Saskia Duncan (Deborah Sheridan-Taylor).
 Mel explains the circumstances of Saskia's death, how Steve incriminated his former employee Matthew Rose (Joe Absolom) for the crime and his death was a result of a car chase involving Phil's daughter Louise Mitchell (Tilly Keeper, but Rachel Cox at the time) – though she covers up Phil's involvement.
 Mel later compares Hunter to Steve and asks for them to start again.
 Hunter is pleased when Mel decides to remain in Walford and reopen the club that once belonged to Steve and Mel keeps the club as E20 for Hunter in tribute to Steve.
 Hunter claims he has no romantic interest in Louise when Tiffany Butcher (Maisie Smith) attempts to matchmake them, but Hunter later kisses Louise.
 Hunter stops Mel from going to Paris with Jack by removing a piece from his car engine, which Phil subtly advised him to do.
 Jack accidentally punches Hunter when he argues with Phil.
 At a Mitchell family dinner, a drunken Sharon reveals Phil as Steve's killer, but is seemingly left satisfied by Phil's explanation that the car explosion was not his fault.
 Louise decides she is ready to have sex with Hunter, but he keeps ignoring her until she confronts him, where she talks about her scars and sex and Hunter reassures Louise he will wait.
 Hunter persuades Phil to link up the club's CCTV to his phone on the opening night and prior to the opening, he and Louise have sex, with Hunter winking at the CCTV beforehand.
 Phil is enraged when he watches the CCTV and threatens to attack Hunter with a baseball bat as Hunter and Louise insist that the sex was consensual.
 Mel seduces and stands up to Phil to stop him from pursuing revenge against Hunter.